 Work with a broker who will:

-You only get to sell it once.
-Why not sell for the highest possible number?
+You only get to sell your property once.
+With the right open-market strategy, you can ensure it sells for the highest possible price.

 If pre-market materials (zoning, environmental, tenancy review) are ready, we often go from listing to contract in 45–90 days.
 Larger or more complex sites may take longer.